Language

 IDLEThe editor bundled with Python.
 No additional installation needed — ready to use right away.

-PyCharm CommunityA Python-dedicated editor with many advanced features.
+PyCharm CommunityA Python-dedicated IDE by JetBrains.
+Packed with advanced features like smart code completion and a built-in debugger.
 It can be a bit heavy, so it is recommended once you are more comfortable with Python.
 Free.

 Command Not Found